 Game-changing NEW stats on social, ads, ecommerce, and more.
-Get them all (and more) in the Digital 2022 Report.
+Get them all (and more) in the July update of the Digital 2022 Report.

-Our new Digital 2022 Global Overview Report—published in partnership with Hootsuite and We Are Social—reveals that most of the connected world continues to grow faster than it did before the pandemic.
+Our new Digital 2022 Global Overview Report—published in partnership with Hootsuite and We Are Social—reveals a ton of impressive new users milestones.
+For TikTok.
+For Facebook and Instagram Reels.
+For Telegram.

 This video offers a handy summary of this year’s essential headlines and trends.